jcrist/skein/docs/source/quickstart.rst

      ...
      master:
        resources:
          vcores: 1
          memory: 512 MiB

-- The Application Master then runs a few Shell commands.
-These will be run in order, stopping on the first failure, and all outputs logged in the container logs.
+- The Application Master then runs a bash script.
+Both ``stdout`` and ``stderr`` of this script will be written to the container logs.

   .. code-block:: yaml

      ...
-      commands:
+       script: |
-        - sleep 60
+         sleep 60
-        - echo "Hello World!"
+         echo "Hello World!"

 Submit the Application